mackelab/velocity-hypothesis-test/README.rst

    uncorrected_p_values, h0_rejected, _ = run_hypothesis_test_on(adata)

+The test should run in approximately 30 seconds on a MacBook M1 Pro.
 For plotting, you can use the :code:`plotting` module.
 Have a look at :code:`notebooks/demo.ipynb` for an example.
 Refer to `Read the Docs <https://velocity-hypothesis-test.readthedocs.io/en/latest/>`_ for a more detailed API documentation.